Science Fiction Loses Iain M. Banks

 2 Responses to Science Fiction Loses Iain M. Banks

-1. Colum Paget says:
+1. Colum Paget's avatar Colum Paget says:

 Dude, he’s ‘Iain’ (Scotts spelling I think), and though I think he’d have wanted to win a ‘locust’ award, I don’t think we have SF awards named for insects?